TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 <br>

-**In Laravel**, I've decided to avoid configs completely and require commands explicitly via constructor:
+**In Laravel**, I've decided to avoid configs altogether and require commands explicitly via the constructor:

 ```php
 use Symfony\Component\Console\Application;